Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 3. Discomfort During Pregnancy

-It gets harder and harder to physically sleep on your stomach in the later pregnancy stages even if you wanted to.
-Plus, the extra weight around the middle of the body increases the pull on the spine, potentially resulting in back pain.
+It gets harder and harder to physically sleep on your stomach in the later pregnancy stages, even if this used to be your favorite sleeping position before pregnancy.
+Plus, the extra weight around the middle of the body increases the pull on the spine, especially in the prone position.

-Instead, experts advise expectant mothers to sleep on their left side3, which should also deliver better circulation for both the mother and the infant.
+Instead, experts advise expectant mothers to sleep on their side4, which should also deliver better circulation for both the mother and the infant.

 Want to know more?
 Check out our guide for sleep during pregnancy.